 - Beware of the pesticide paradox: It is important to update testing techniques to help prevent the pesticide paradox.

-- Testing is context-dependent: The testing carried out depends on the context of the software or systems.
+- Testing is context-dependent: The testing that is carried out depends on the context of the software or systems.

-- The absence of errors is a fallacy: If a system does not fulfil the specified requirements, then no matter how many errors are found and fixed, it will still be unusable.
+- Absence of errors is a fallacy: If a system does not fulfill the specified requirements, then no matter how many errors are found and fixed, it will still be unusable.

 Benefits of Software Testing

-- Cost-effective development: As discussed above, early testing saves both time and cost.
+- Cost-effective development: As discussed already, early testing saves both time and cost.

-- Quality: Software testing helps keep in check the following in a system or software:
+- Quality: Software testing helps to keep in check the following in a system or software: